Discover

 There are a few marked trails which depart approx. 2km from the village.
 For any hiking we recommend to download the “Norgeskart outdoor” app, or other similar app, which will show the trails in the area as well as your location.

-• The most popular trail is to Ranvika Bird Sanctuary.
-The largest bird sanctuary in Sør-Varanger is situated about 90 minutes walk (5km/one way) from Bugøynes.
+• The most popular trail is to Ranvika.
+The old summer fishing retreat for the villagers, whish is about 90 minutes walk (5km/one way) from Bugøynes.
 Lookout for the Ranvika sign turning east approx. 2km from the village.
-The mountain nests thousands of black-legged kittiwakes and it a popular destination among birdwatchers.
-It is also an old summer retreat for the villagers.
+The mountain used to nest thousands of black-legged kittiwakes back in the day but unfortunately no more.

 • The Folkesti trail follows the coastline and is 5km/one way.
 It also departs approx. 2km from the village, on the western side of the road.